-Founded by Stephen Wolfram in 1987, Wolfram Research is one of the world's most respected software companies—as well as a powerhouse of scientific and technical innovation.
-As pioneers in computational science and the computational paradigm, we have pursued a long-term vision to develop the science, technology, and tools to make computation an ever-more-potent force in today's and tomorrow's world.
+Founded by Stephen Wolfram in 1987, Wolfram Research is one of the world's most respected computer, web, and cloud software companies—as well as a powerhouse of scientific and technical innovation.
+As a pioneer in computation and computational knowledge, the company has pursued a long-term vision to develop the science, technology, and tools to make computation an ever-more-potent force in today's and tomorrow's world.

 The rise of computation has been a major world theme for the past fifty years.
 Our goal is to provide the framework to let computation achieve its full potential in the decades to come: to make it possible to compute whatever can be computed, whenever and wherever it is needed, and to make accessible the full frontiers of the computational universe.

-We have built our company to focus on long-term goals while consistently delivering the best possible products and services on an ongoing basis.
-Led by CEO Stephen Wolfram, we have assembled over the past two decades a team of remarkable breadth and depth, continually attracting outstanding new talent to our uniquely productive intellectual environment.
+Our organization has been built to focus on long-term goals while consistently delivering the best possible products and services on an ongoing basis.
+Led by CEO Stephen Wolfram, we have assembled over the past quarter century a team of remarkable breadth and depth, continually attracting outstanding new talent to our uniquely productive intellectual environment.

-Our strategy as a company is to maintain a portfolio of development, from continually strengthening the core algorithms and systems of Mathematica, to supporting the latest high-performance computer architectures and deployment technologies, to developing major new concepts and capabilities—and delivering the results not only in Mathematica, but also in our other products, services, and experimental initiatives that make breakthrough technology accessible to the broadest possible spectrum of people and organizations.
+Our strategy as an organization is to maintain a portfolio of development, from continually strengthening our core algorithms and knowledgebase, to supporting the latest computing and deployment architectures, to developing major new concepts and capabilities—and consistently delivering the results in the form of products, services, and experimental initiatives that make breakthrough technology accessible to the broadest possible spectrum of people and organizations.

-In our focus on long-term objectives, we have chosen to remain a closely held private company, and our consistent business success has allowed us to build a strong organization capable of pursuing a broad range of research and development.
-With a tightly knit core of fewer than 500 employees, we are able to take a unified approach to a remarkable range of interdisciplinary projects, efficiently developing major innovations and quickly implementing them in our products.
+In our focus on long-term objectives, we have chosen to remain a closely held private group of companies, and our consistent business success has allowed us to build a strong organization capable of pursuing a broad range of research and development.
+With a tightly knit but geographically distributed group of close to 700, we are able to take a unified approach to a remarkable range of interdisciplinary projects, efficiently developing major innovations and quickly implementing them in our products.

-Our first two decades have seen a sequence of progressive achievements.
-Our ideas and products have spread throughout the fabric of modern science and technology, and informed a generation of technical innovation.
-And now we look forward to the increasing contributions that our uniquely positioned company can make in the years and decades to come.
+Our first quarter century saw a sequence of progressive achievements.
+Our ideas and products have spread throughout the fabric of modern science and technology and have informed a generation of technical innovation and education.
+And now we look forward to the increasing contributions that our unique technology base and uniquely positioned organization can make in the years and decades to come.

-Locations: Champaign, IL (worldwide headquarters); Oxfordshire, UK (European headquarters); Tokyo, Japan (Asian headquarters); with additional locations in Cambridge, MA; Paris, France; etc.
+Locations: Champaign, IL (worldwide headquarters); Oxfordshire, UK (European headquarters); Tokyo, Japan (Asian headquarters); Boston, MA; with additional locations worldwide.